Creating a Schematic Symbol in Altium Designer

 Preparing the Design Space

 Always draw the component symbol close to the sheet origin (the center of the sheet).
 If necessary, relocate the origin of the sheet to the center of the design window by selecting Edit » Jump » Origin (shortcut J, O).
 Check the Status bar at the bottom left of the screen to confirm that you have the cursor at the origin.
 Components supplied by Altium are created around this point, marked with a crosshair through the center of the sheet.
 You should always create your components close to this origin.
-When you place a component on the schematic, the component will be 'held' by the electrical hot spot (pin end) that is nearest to this origin.

 The default units for schematic and schematic library grids are imperial.
 Since all Altium components are designed on this imperial grid, it is important to appreciate the impact of deciding to switch to a metric sheet grid as it becomes difficult to correctly wire to components created on different grids.
 Note that imperial grids can be used with metric sheet sizes, such as A3, so it is not necessary to change to a metric grid when working with metric-sized sheets.
 The units for the current sheet are defined on the General tab in the General region of the Properties panel in Library Options mode (use the Tools » Document Options command from the main menus to access this mode of the Properties panel).